 So in 2002, when I met Ron Shanson at a formal dinner, I was pleased to accept his suggestion to arrange social events for his group of boat-owner friends.
 So the Costa Blanca Boat Club began.
 I would be able to get out on the water again!
 Never had any formal training, but am a willing crew member.

-The next consolidated CBYA merchandise order will be placed at the end of the summer.
+The next consolidated CBYA merchandise order will be placed in Spring 2021.
 Please let Ally know if you would like to order anything.

 In September 2019, 15 members of the CBYA travelled to Rogoznica in Croatia, for a one week charter cruise through the Kornati Islands.
 We chartered two yachts, a Sun Odyssey 49i (S/V Barbara), and a Dufour 460 Grand Large (S/V Tenuto).